 The Graduate College is ultimately responsible for grievances regarding policies and procedures related to graduate education.
 A grievance properly begins within the student's department by an appeal to a program director or chair.
 If this does not resolve the grievance, the student can present the grievance in writing to the dean of the unit in which the program resides, and thereafter to the Dean of the Graduate College.
 Grievances must state clearly and precisely the basis for appeal and provide supporting evidence that a student's rights have been jeopardized.
 The Dean may recommend that the grievance be reviewed by the Graduate College Executive Committee.
 The Dean is the final arbiter of Graduate College regulations.
-Students retain the right to appeal the Dean's decision to the Provost.
 Specifically excluded are grievances that contest grades on grounds other than due process, or grading that is arbitrary and capricious.